rlads2017G1/old-blog/work.md

 Jan 04, 2018 &nbsp;&nbsp; [Travel the World](https://rlads2017g1.github.io/presentation.html)

 This is a final group project of the course [Introduction to Data Science with R](https://nol2.aca.ntu.edu.tw/nol/coursesearch/print_table.php?course_id=142%20U0750&class=&dpt_code=1420&ser_no=76601&semester=106-1&lang=CH) at NTU, Autumn, 2017.
 Check our [group members](https://rlads2017g1.github.io).
-*Note the project displays properly only on screens that are large enough, and it may take some time to load the webpage, be patient!*
+(*Displays properly only on screens large enough.
+Takes some time to load the web page, be patient!*)
 {:.indent}